 The iRobot Roomba 614 has a carrying handle on top, which helps make it more portable.

 The iRobot 614 has fantastic battery life.
-It provides more than two hours of continuous cleaning time and recharges in less than two hours, which is relatively quick.
+It provides more than two hours of continuous cleaning time and recharges in less than two hours, which is much faster than alternatives like the eufy RoboVac 15C.
 There's a battery indicator on top of the vacuum that's amber while it's charging and turns green when it's fully charged.
 While you can't manually set the suction power, the vacuum adjusts it automatically depending on the conditions in the area it's cleaning, so the actual battery life may vary.

 The iRobot Roomba 614 has a couple of extra features.
 The vacuum automatically adjusts the height of its brushrolls depending on what surface type it's cleaning.
 It also has sensors that detect when an area is particularly dirty, and it will clean those spots more thoroughly.
 However, you can't manually change the surface type or suction power settings.

 The iRobot Roomba 614 is equipped with a beater brush meant to crush debris and make it easier for the larger bristle brush to pick up.
 There's also a side brush that works to push debris into the robot's path, and it comes with a cleaning tool to help dislodge stuck-on debris from its brushes.